fbpx

 Always choose a retailer that can either install your child’s car seat for you, or show you how to correctly fit it yourself.
 You should always refer to the manufacturer’s instructions if installing yourself or, if you are unsure, seek professional help to make sure that your car seat is fitted correctly.

 The RSA provides a free, full-time service where parents and guardians can check that their car seat is fitted correctly and safely.
-This service is available nationwide and no booking is necessary; locations and dates can be found on the RSA website.
+This service, Check It Fits, is available nationwide and has checked over 67,000 car seats since 2013.
+No booking is necessary; locations and dates can be found on the RSA website.

 Direction of the Car Seat